-2015 \$'000 2014 \$'000
+2016 \$'000 2015 \$'000

 14 .
 CONTINGENT LIABILITIES AND ASSETS

-The company has no contingent liabilities and assets (2014: nil).
+The company has no contingent liabilities and assets (2015: nil).

 15. CAPITAL EXPENDITURE COMMITMENTS

-Capital expenditure committed at balance date but not provided for in the financial statements 110 30
+Capital expenditure committed at balance date but not provided for in the financial statements - -

 16. LEASE COMMITMENTS

-Minimum Operating Lease Payments Payable within one year Payable between one to five years Payable later than five years 87 237 - 314 48 19 - - 67
+Minimum Operating Lease Payments Payable within one year Payable between one to five years Payable later than five years 88 243 87 237

-Significant leasing arrangements include:
+331 314

-Lease of railway workshop ex NZ Railways Corporation was from \$110,000 p.a. currently month to month at same rental pending neg Lease of Dunedin Railway Station offices from Dunedin City 0 2008, renewed 14 December 2014 for 6 years at \$44,300 p.a. with 6 years with a final expiry date of 13 December 2026.
-A one year a carriage with a monthly/kilometre fee was commenced during was extended to a 5 year lease commencing 1 September 2014.
-February 2015 when the carriage was purchased by the company f Actual operating lease payments in the year amounted to \$293,000 gotiation of a new Council commer 1 further right to lease from Kiwil the 2012/13 yea The carriage le rom KiwiRail. w agreement. acing 23 December of a renewed term of Rail of a railcar and ar.
-The railcar lease ase continued until
+Significant leasing arrangements include: Lease of railway workshop ex NZ Railways Corporation was from \$110,000 p.a. currently month to month at same rental pending neg Lease of Dunedin Railway Station offices from Dunedin City (2008, renewed 14 December 2014 for 6 years at \$44,300 p.a. with 6 years with a final expiry date of 13 December 2026.
+A one ye with a monthly/kilometre fee was commenced during the 2012/13 lease commencing 1 September 2014.
+Actual operating lease payments in the year amounted to \$318,000 gotiation of a new a Council commenci 1 further right to a ear lease from Kiw 3 year and was exte agreement. ng 23 December renewed term of riRail of a railcar

 17. CASH AND CASH EQUIVALENTS

-Cash and Bank 7 128
+Cash and Bank 112 7

-Cash and short-term deposits in the current year comprise cash held by the company and short-term deposits with Bank of New Zealand.
-Short-term deposits or short-term borrowings with Dunedin City Treasury Ltd are covered under an evergreen borrowing facility of 2 years reviewed every year.
-The current year has an evergreen term facility with Dunedin City Treasury Limited.
-The carrying amount of these assets approximates their fair value.
-Short term deposits are made at call deposit rates with an original maturity of three months or less.
+Cash and short-term deposits in the current year comprise cash h deposits with Bank of New Zealand.
+Short-term deposits or short-Treasury Ltd are covered under an evergreen borrowing facility current year has an evergreen term facility with Dunedin City Treasury of these assets approximates their fair value.
+Short term deposits at term borrowings wof 2 years reviewed asury Limited.
+The ith Dunedin City l every year.
+The carrying amount

-A sum of \$10,000 exists as the Star Steam Fund within the operating bank account and constitutes a restriction on cash specifically for the promotion of steam trips.
+A sum of 10,000 exists as the Star Steam Fund within the operating bank account and constitutes a restriction on cash specifically for the promotion of steam trips.